justin-marian/lambda-expressions/README.md

 Code evaluation refers to the process of interpreting and executing lines of code within a programming language or environment.
 In the context of this project, we are extending our lambda calculus interpreter to support code evaluation, including the definition and execution of macros.

-We introduce a new abstract data type (ADT) called `Code` to represent lines of code.
+New abstract data type (`ADT`) called `Code` to represent lines of code.
 It consists of two possible constructors:

 - `Evaluate Expr`: Represents an expression to be evaluated and its result printed.
 - `Assign String Expr`: Defines a macro by assigning a name to an expression.